Four Promising Students are Supported by World’s Largest Breast Cancer Organization After Losing Their Mothers to the Disease

-After that day in Taiwan, Lin has filled her life with enriching activities.
+After that day in Taiwan, Province of China, Lin has filled her life with enriching activities.
 Exhibiting an extraordinary commitment to service in her community, Lin is involved in organizations such as ARISTA, Building with Books, Red Cross, Lighthouse International and Roadrunners Club.
 Lin also volunteers with a Jewish organization that mentors and assists local holocaust survivors, and she is passionate about spreading breast cancer awareness wherever she can.

 A graduate of Shorecrest High School in Shoreline, Wash., Samantha will begin her freshman year at New York University in fall 2009 and will study film and television production.